CrocSwap/blog-posts/drafts/apecoin.md

 Although there is substantial dispersion depending on exactly when liquidity positions were opened and closed, we see, as expected, that in the presence of strong directional price movement, keeping a liquidity position open for longer also results in greater impermanent loss.

 Were accrued trading fees sufficient to compensate for the severity of this impermanent loss?
 To answer this question, we derived basic estimates of the trading fees realized by each liquidity position.
 Within each 10-minute interval, we tabulated the liquidity positions which were open and in range as well as the total swap volume within that interval.
 We then applied the simplifying assumption that the trading fees (1% of volume) were distributed proportionally to all active liquidity positions on the basis of their market value.
+(Although this far from a perfect assumption, we suspect it does not qualitatively change the results.)

 ![](./img/ape_fees.png)